 We are not subject to the provisions of Section 203 of the Delaware General Corporation Law, which could negatively affect your investment.
 We elected in our amended and restated certificate of incorporation to not be subject to the provisions of Section 203 of the Delaware General Corporation Law, or Section 203.
 In general, Section 203 prohibits a publicly held Delaware corporation from engaging in a "business combination" with an "interested stockholder" for a period of three years after the date of the transaction in which the person became an interested stockholder, unless the business combination is approved in a prescribed manner.
 A "business combination" includes a merger, asset sale or other transaction resulting in a financial benefit to the interested stockholder.
 An "interested stockholder" is a person who, together with affiliates and associates, owns (or, in certain cases, within three years prior, did own) 15% or more of the corporation's voting stock.
-Our decision not to be subject to Section 203 will allow, for example, Dr. Soon-Shiong, our Chairman and Chief Executive Officer (who, with entities affiliated with him, will beneficially own approximately % of our common stock (assuming (i) the midpoint of the price range and the number of shares offered by us in this offering as set forth on the cover page of this prospectus remain the same, (ii) no exercise of the underwriters' option to purchase additional shares, (iii) the purchase by entities affiliated with Dr. Soon-Shiong of \$ million of shares in this offering and (iv) the conversion of \$40.0 million in aggregate principal amount of a note plus accrued interest thereon owed to NantOmics, each as described elsewhere in this prospectus), to transfer shares in excess of 15% of our voting stock to a third-party free of the restrictions imposed by Section 203.
-This may make us more vulnerable to takeovers that are completed without the approval of our board of directors and/or without giving us the ability to prohibit or delay such takeovers as effectively.
+Our decision not to be subject to Section 203 will allow, for example, Dr. Soon-Shiong, our Chairman and Chief Executive Officer (who, with entities affiliated with him) will beneficially own approximately % of our common stock (assuming (i) the midpoint of the price range and the number of shares offered by us in this offering as set forth on the cover page of this prospectus remain the same. (iii) no exercise of the underwriters' option to purchase additional shares. (iii) the purchase of \$ million of shares in this offering described elsewhere in this prospectus and (iv) the conversion of certain indebtedness described elsewhere in this prospectus) to transfer shares in excess of 15% of our voting stock to a third-party free of the restrictions imposed by Section 203.
+This may make us more vulnerable to takeovers that are completed without the approval of our board of directors and/or without giving us the ability to prohibit or delay such takeovers as effectively